-Salary ratios by gender were calculated using FY19 salary data from Workday.
+Salary ratios by gender were calculated using FY20 salary data from Workday.

 All salaries were converted to USD.
-Employees were split into the categories of 'management' and "non-management' (see definition of Management above for details) and the average salary for male and the average salary for female employees were calculated.
-The average salary of males was divided by the average salary of females to obtain the ratios.
+Employees were split into the categories of 'management' (see definition of Management above for details), the average salary for male and the average salary for female employees were then calculated.
+The average salary of males were divided by the average salary of females to obtain the ratios.